-Building E-109 is equipped with two integration high bays, see Figure 57, - Room 158, or East High Bay and Room 159, or West High Bay.
+Building E-109 is equipped with two integration high bays, see Figure 62, - Room 158, or East High Bay and Room 159, or West High Bay.
 Both rooms are approximately 885 square feet each and both have a 5-ton monorail crane with a hook height of 17 feet.
+The crane in Room 158 is critical, and the crane in Room 159 is non-critical.
 Both rooms have large roll-up doors leading to the Building E-109 loading dock for equipment loading or off-loading.
 There is a large interior roll-up door allowing access from one high bay to the other for projects needing the extended space of both high bay rooms.
 Either room can be configured for ESD operations and cleanliness requirements can be met with project-provided portable flow hoods or portable clean tents.

-Figure 57: Building E-109 High Bays
+Figure 62: Building E-109 High Bays